HISTORY OF THE OPERA COMPANY

-The first noteworthy foreign tours of the ensemble to Spain and Italy took place during the 60s and 70s, times when conductor Jiří Pinkas led the opera.
-The ensemble has again featured prominent singers: Eva Kinclova, Miloslava Ostatnicka, Jozef Abel, Jiri Cep, Jaroslav Hlubek, Ivan Kusnjer and many others.
+The first noteworthy foreign tours of the ensemble to Spain and Italy took place during the 60s and 70s when conductor Jiří Pinkas led the opera.
+At that time, Ilja Hylas was a stage director thanks to whom the productions like The Greek Passion by Martinů (1969), A Midsummer Night's Dream by Britten (1969), or Šárka by Janáček appeared in the theatre’s repertoire.
+The ensemble featured prominent singers such as Eva Kinclová, Miloslava Ostatnická, Jozef Ábel, Jiří Čep, Jaroslav Hlubek, Ivan Kusnjer and many others.

-In the post-revolution period the opera ensemble was briefly led by director Miloslav Nekvasil, who contributed to the production of previously neglected titles: Kubelík's Veronika (1991) and Dvořák's Armida (1991).
+In the post-revolution period, the opera ensemble was briefly led by director Miloslav Nekvasil, who had been associated with the Ostrava opera much earlier (since 1955) and who contributed to the production of previously neglected titles: Kubelík's Veronika (1991) and Dvořák's Armida (1991).

 Over the next fourteen years, the musical direction of the ensemble fell under Luděk Golat who, among many other achievements, started cooperating with the Janáčkovy Hukvaldy festival and staged Brundibár by Hans Krása (2001), Opera z pouti by E. F. Burian (2004), or A Carousel by Václav Trojan (2008).
 Since 1994, children from the NDM Opera Studio led by Lenka Živocká have also formed part of the opera productions and there have been several author operas written for them.
 These were e.g., Ladislav Matějka’s Broučci (1995) with libretto by Miloslav Nekvasil or Helebrand’s Jesličky Sv.
 Františka (1996) used to be performed with great success each season around Christmas for nearly 20 years.